dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T3238: Misinformation can significantly affect societal norms.
+### T3238: Misinformation and fake news can harm society.

 |Support|
 |---|